dedis/d-voting/README.md

 generation protocol (DKG) ensures that a threshold of honest node is needed to decrypt a vote, and the shuffling protocol needs at least one honest node to ensure privacy of voters.
-Only the identification and authorization mechanism make use of a central authority, but can accommodate and any other solution.
+Only the identification and authorization mechanism make use of a central authority, but can accommodate to other solutions.

 <div align="center">
     <img height="45px" src="docs/assets/privacy-black.png#gh-light-mode-only">
     <img height="45px" src="docs/assets/privacy-white.png#gh-dark-mode-only">
 </div>

-**Privacy** Ballots are cast on the client side using a safely-held distributed key.
-The private key cannot not be revealed without coercing a threshold of nodes, and the public key can be retrieved on any node a client trust.
-Ballots are decrypted only once a cryptographic process ensures that cast ballots cannot be linked to the original voter.
+**Privacy** Ballots are cast on the client side using a safely-held distributed key-pair.
+The private key cannot not be revealed without coercing a threshold of nodes, and the public key can be retrieved on any node the voter trusts.
+Ballots are decrypted only once a cryptographic process ensured that cast ballots cannot be linked to the original voter.

 <div align="center">
     <img height="50px" src="docs/assets/audit-black.png#gh-light-mode-only">